chad-casa/Attendance-o-meter/README.md

 - TX Arduino (transmit) to RX MMWave Sensor (receive)
 - TX Sensor (transmit) to RX Arduino (receive)

  # Enclosure
+  The device casing should allow mmwaves from the sensor to travel freely to the detection area to validate human presence.
+Materials used in front of the sensor should allow for ease of wave transmission and limit relfect and refraction.
+Behind the sensor a metal guard is used to ensure the observation area is limited to what is in front of the sensor.
-+ Layer 1: Plastic - To provide a splash guard from any potential liquid spills
++ **Layer 1: Plastic** - To provide a splash guard from any potential liquid spills
-+ Layer 2: Foil - To function as a metal shield to prevent interference (double counting or underreporting) caused by any operator behind the sensor, as advised by the manufacturer (https://files.seeedstudio.com/wiki/mmwave-for-xiao/24GHz_mmWave_for_XIAO-Datasheet-V1.00.pdf)
++ **Layer 2: Foil** - To function as a metal shield to prevent interference (double counting or underreporting) caused by any operator behind the sensor, as advised by the [manufacturer] (https://files.seeedstudio.com/wiki/mmwave-for-xiao/24GHz_mmWave_for_XIAO-Datasheet-V1.00.pdf)
-+ Layer 3: Paper - To hide contents of the device and wiring from public view
++ **Layer 3: Paper** - To hide contents of the device and wiring from public view
-+ Layer 4: Felt - To provide an indoor asthetic that blends in and feels less industrial and more consumer friendly
++ **Layer 4: Felt** - To provide an indoor asthetic that blends in and feels less industrial and more consumer friendly

 # Test Scripts – Does it work?